 2. Almost 1 million Canadian students voted in a simulated election this spring.
-See the results of the Student Vote Canada program here: https://studentvote.ca/canada/the-results https://globalnews.ca/video/11154692/canada-election-2025-carney-elected-pm-vows-to-govern-for-all-canadians-in-close-victory/ [2:20]
+See the results of the Student Vote Canada program here: https://studentvote.ca/canada/the-results

 What are some significant differences between the Student Vote results and the actual election results?